-Paul McKenzie peered down from 500 meters above the surreal string of soda lakes that punctuate the landscape across Tanzania and Kenya.
+Paul McKenzie peered down from 500 meters above the surreal string of soda lakes that punctuate the landscape along the border between Tanzania and Kenya.
 Only a loose seatbelt around the photographer’s waist kept him tethered inside the tiny plane that seemed to have had its entire right side removed for easier access.
 With hurricane-force winds rushing past, the sun baking the plane’s interior, and sulfurous fumes rising off the blood-red Lake Natron that stretched beneath him, McKenzie spotted a massive group of flamingos.
 He let out a whoop and leaned out into the wind with his camera lens trained on the birds below.

-The otherworldly soda lakes McKenzie returns to year after year span the volcanic Great Rift Valley in East Africa, where the movement of tectonic plates has created shallow basins filled by rain, springs, and streams.
-Waters in these basins can reach 100 degrees Fahrenheit or more, and evaporation concentrates sodium, carbonate, and chloride compounds that leach from the surrounding volcanic rocks—turning the water so caustic that it will burn a person’s eyes and skin, and even disintegrate clothing in a matter of hours.
+The otherworldly soda lakes McKenzie returns to year after year span the volcanic Great Rift Valley in East Africa, where the movement of three tectonic plates has created shallow basins filled by rain, springs, and streams.
+Waters in these basins can reach 100 degrees Fahrenheit or more, and evaporation concentrates carbonate and chloride compounds that leach from the surrounding volcanic rocks—turning the water so caustic that it will burn a person’s eyes and skin, and even disintegrate clothing in a matter of hours.

 For lesser flamingos—and to a lesser extent, their larger relatives the greater flamingos (Phoenicopterus roseus)—these harsh, hot, inhospitable lakes are where they find food, mate, raise their young, and where they in turn feed other organisms that manage to live in this ecosystem.